The Alan Parsons Project: The Sicilian Defence

-In 1979, Parsons, Woolfson, and their record label Arista, had been stalled in contract renegotiations when the two submitted an all-instrumental album tentatively titled The Sicilian Defence, named after a tactical move in chess.
+In 1979, Parsons, Woolfson, and their record label Arista, had been stalled in contract renegotiations when the two submitted an all-instrumental album tentatively titled The Sicilian Defence, named after a chess opening.
 According to Parsons, the album was not intended to be released and was instead recorded with the goal of renegotiating a more favorable record deal with Arista, who ultimately refused to release the album and subsequently coordinated with the band to secure a new contract.

 Woolfson said that he planned to release one track from the "Sicilian" album, which in 2008 appeared as a bonus track on a CD re-issue of the Eve album under the name "Elsie's Theme".
 Sometime later, after he had relocated the original tapes, Parsons reluctantly agreed to release the album and announced that it would finally be released on an upcoming Project box set called The Complete Albums Collection in 2014 for the first time as a bonus disc.

 It was made almost as a throwaway, contractual obligation album.
 It was made very quickly.
 We delivered Eve and The Sicilian Defence simultaneously and told the label “There are your last two albums.
 Now, give us a new deal.” [laughs] There were all kinds of politics that went on at the time.
 The Sicilian Defence is very instrumental.
 I don’t think there’s a single vocal on it.
 We’ve been pretty protective of it.
 I haven’t even possessed a copy of it since 1979 when it was made.
 Don’t hold your breath on this one.
 It’s interesting, but not the greatest piece of work.